thewca/wca-regulations/wca-regulations-2012.md

   - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
 [NOTE: NOTE: In the example, units are needed! x.4s, x+1s, etc.]
   - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
   - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
   - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
-The best result of these attempts shall count for the competitor's ranking in the round.
+The best result of these attempts counts for the competitor's ranking in the round.
   - 9f7) For "Best of X" rounds, a DNF or DNS is the worst possible result.
   - 9f8) For "Average of 5" rounds, competitors are allotted 5 attempts.
-Of these 5 attempts, the best and worst attempts shall be removed, and the arithmetic mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
+Of these 5 attempts, the best and worst attempts is removed, and the arithmetic mean of the remaining 3 attempts counts for the competitor's ranking in the round.
   - 9f9) For "Average of 5" rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor has more than one DNF and/or DNS result in the round, his average score for the round is DNF.
   - 9f10) For "Mean of 3" rounds competitors are allotted 3 attempts.
-The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
+The arithmetic mean of the 3 attempts counts for the competitor's ranking in the round.
   - 9f11) For "Mean of 3" rounds, if the competitor has at least one DNF or DNS result, his average score for the round is DNF.
   - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
-The following shall be used to compare results:
+The following are used to compare results:
     - 9f12a) For timed results, "better" is defined as the shorter time.
     - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
     - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, the attempt is considered unsolved (DNF).
-If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is better.
-If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles is better.
+If competitors achieve the same result, rankings are assessed based on total time, where the shorter recorded time is better.
+If competitors achieve the same result and the same time, rankings are assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles is better.
   - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
   - 9f14) For "Mean of 3" and "Average of 5" rounds, if two or more competitors achieve identical average/mean results, rankings are assessed based on the best attempt per competitor, where "better" is defined as the shorter time.
   - 9f15) Competitors who achieve the same result in a round receive and identical ranking for the round.
 [NOTE: “and” should be “an”]
 - 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase if they meet a designated cutoff during the first phase.
   - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
-  - 9i1) The WCA shall recognise the following types of regional records: national records, continental records, and world records.
+  - 9i1) The WCA recognises the following types of regional records: national records, continental records, and world records.
   - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 If a competition spans multiple days, the results of each round are dated to the last scheduled calendar date of the round.
   - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
-- 9j) Each event shall be held at most once per competition.
+- 9j) Each event must be held at most once per competition.
 - 9k) All competitors may participate in all events of a competition.
 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.